suncoast-devs/intro-to-web-test-drive/chapter-1/00-html/assignment.md

 ### Requirements

-- Name your restaurant and decide what type of food you will be selling.
+- Name your new company and decide what you are selling or providing.
 This is just a starting point, do not get too hung on this.
 - Create the Content for your page
 - Craft semantic HTML for your landing page.

 ### Explorer Mode

-- [ ] Decided on the details for your restaurant.
+- [ ] Decided on the details for your compay.
 This should include, but not limited to :
   - [ ] Name
-  - [ ] Type of Cuisine
+  - [ ] Type of product
   - [ ] Location(s)
   - [ ] Upcoming events
-  - [ ] 3 featured dishes
+  - [ ] 3 featured products/services
 - [ ] Create the semantic HTML for the all the details above
 - [ ] Add at least 3 images
 - [ ] Create at least 3 links on the page